Lepton-flavour-violating tau decays from triality: Electroweak singlet models

 \subsubsection{Flavour-violating \texorpdfstring{$Z$}{Z} decays}

-There are two contributions to cLFV $Z$ boson decays: the decay via two off-shell scalar singlets, or via two tau leptons.
+There are two contributions to cLFV $Z$ boson decays: the decay via two off-shell scalar electroweak singlets, or $Z$ decays to $\tau^+\tau^-$ followed by a leptonic cLFV $\tau$ decay.
 The former is highly suppressed due to the constraint on the electroweak singlet scalar mass.
 For example, for the scalar ${k_1}$, this can be seen from the branching ratio

 where $Q$ denotes the electric charge of the scalar, and $T_3$ its third component of weak-isospin.
 Therefore it is justified to neglect this contribution, and to approximate cLFV $Z$ boson decays by

 A similar argument can be made for $k_2$.
 Searching for the cLFV $Z$ boson decay $Z\to e^+ e^+ \mu^- \tau^-$ thus provides an interesting probe, directly related to the cLFV in $\tau$ decays at the focus of this work.
 Conversely, constraining the cLFV $\tau$ decays also provides indirect constraints for cLFV $Z$ boson decays.
 As the upper limits for these $\tau$ decays are generally stronger than those for the corresponding $Z$ boson decays, we do not expect competitive constraints from the latter.